apache/pekko-projection/docs/src/main/paradox/jdbc.md

 There are two settings that need to be set beforehand in your `application.conf` file.

-* `akka.projection.jdbc.dialect` - The dialect type indicating your database of choice.
+* `pekko.projection.jdbc.dialect` - The dialect type indicating your database of choice.
 Supported dialects are: `mysql-dialect`, `postgres-dialect`, `mssql-dialect`, `oracle-dialect` or `h2-dialect` (testing).
-* `akka.projection.jdbc.blocking-jdbc-dispatcher.thread-pool-executor.fixed-pool-size` indicating the size of the blocking JDBC dispatcher.
+* `pekko.projection.jdbc.blocking-jdbc-dispatcher.thread-pool-executor.fixed-pool-size` indicating the size of the blocking JDBC dispatcher.
 See also @ref:[Blocking JDBC Dispatcher](#blocking-jdbc-dispatcher).

 ## Defining a JdbcSession